-The birch product that we have is generally a finer grain product compared to the (certified) non-GMO corn product but that can often vary from one period to another.
-Having experienced both over many years, we find little difference in the taste but many customers have indicated their preference for the finer grain.
+The (non-GMO) birch product that we have is generally a finer grain product compared to the (non-GMO) corn product but that can often vary from one period to another.
+Having experienced both over many years, we find little difference in the taste but some customers have indicated their preference for the finer grain.

 Whilst some people have indicated they prefer birch to the corn variety because they have a corn intolerance, when the corn product is finished in the production process, there are no proteins left over to provide any allergen which may cause a corn-based reaction.
 This, however, is obviously a matter of personal choice.

 The cost of the production for the birch product is quite a deal more and the product is not as easily renewable as corn, so the end cost to the consumer is higher.

 Our corn Xylitol is produced to pharmaceutical standards and these standards are checked for compliance when the product arrives in Australia.
 The birch Xylitol is produced to food standards, which is a slightly less rigorous standard.

 However for an interesting article on this subject, please read the following: